analogdevicesinc/scopy/docs/plugins/debugger/debugger.rst

 Debugger
 ================================================================================

-This instrument represents the fist version of the debugger tool, also available in the first version of Scopy.
+This instrument represents the first version of the debugger tool, also available in the first version of Scopy.
 It is composed of 2 parts, the `DEVICE SELECTION` and the `REGISTER MAP SETTINGS`.